An Adaptive Parallel Arc-Length Method: Acknowledgments

-The first benchmark problem involves a shallow roof subject to a point-load in the mid-point.
+The first benchmark problem involves a shallow roof subject to a point load at the midpoint.
 The roof is discretized with $4\times4$ NURBS elements of degree $3$.
-The roof is composed of a lay-up of composites with material properties as presented in \cref{fig:roof_case}, inspired by \cite{Leonetti2019}.
+The roof is composed of a lay-up of composites with material properties as presented in \cref{fig:APALM_roof_case}, inspired by \cite{Leonetti2019}.
 It is modelled using isogeometric Kirchhoff-Love shell elements \cite{Kiendl2009} supporting composite laminates \cite{Herrema2019}.
-A Crisfield ALM is used with initial arc-length of 30 and a scaling parameter $\Psi=1$.
-The tolerance of the APALM is set to $\varepsilon_l = \varepsilon_u = 10^{-2}$.
-More geometric, material and load parameters can be found in \cref{fig:roof_case}.
+A Crisfield ALM is used with an initial arc length of 30 and a scaling parameter of $\Psi=1$.
+The tolerance of the APALM is set to $\varepsilon_l = \varepsilon_u = 10^{-2}$. \RevTHREE{This tolerance implies that intervals are marked for refinement when the traversed length is deviates than $1\%$ of the original interval length.
+A smaller tolerance would imply that more elements are marked for refinement and that the corrections are performed up to lower levels.} The material, and load parameters for this benchmark can be found in \cref{fig:APALM_roof_case}.
 Reference solutions are obtained using a serial arc-length method with a sufficiently fine increment size.\\

-\Cref{fig:roof} provides the results of the APALM applied to the collapse of the shallow roof.
+\Cref{fig:APALM_roof} provides the results of the APALM applied to the collapse of the shallow roof.
 As can be seen from this figure, the serial computation provides a coarse estimate of the reference curve.
-Especially on the first limit point (between $\lambda\times w_A\in[-15,-8]\times[20,25]$) the data is sparse, similar to the collapse itself (see inset in \cref{fig:roof}).
-The results of the APALM show that a lot of refinements are needed to represent the collapsing behaviour correctly in the region of the inset in \cref{fig:roof}.
-These regions do not necessarily involve extremely curved paths in the axes of \cref{fig:roof}, but the solutions $\vb*{w}$ are most likely curved in the higher-dimensional solution space.\\
+Especially on the first limit point (between $\lambda\times w_A\in[-15,-8]\times[20,25]$), the data is sparse, similar to the collapse itself (see inset in \cref{fig:APALM_roof}).
+The results of the APALM show that a lot of refinements are needed to represent the collapsing behaviour correctly in the region of the inset in \cref{fig:APALM_roof}.
+These regions do not necessarily involve extremely curved paths in the axes of \cref{fig:APALM_roof}, but the solutions $\VEC{w}$ are most likely curved in the higher-dimensional solution space.\\